 No, there is currently no curfew in place in Dominica.

 No, there are no restrictions on intercity or interregional travel in Dominica.

 Yes, hotels in Dominica are currently open.
-All travelers from the CARICOM Travel Bubble, Low-Risk countries, and Medium-Risk countries are encouraged to stay at a COVID-19 Certified property, since other properties are not allowed to host guests.
+All travelers from Low-Risk countries and Medium-Risk countries must stay at a COVID-19 Certified property or a “Safe in Nature” property, since other properties are not allowed to host guests.
 The list of COVID-19 Certified properties can be found here.